ECWA Super 8 Tournament

 The Super 8 Tournament is an annual professional wrestling tournament held by the East Coast Wrestling Association.
 The tournament is contested by eight wrestlers in a one-night single-elimination format.

 History

 The ECWA Super 8 Tournament was first held in 1997 and was won by Ace Darling.
 The 2011 tournament was broadcast live as an internet pay-per-view for the first time.
 The 2011 tournament was also the first time the tournament had been held outside of Delaware.
-Christopher Daniels is the only two time winner.
+Christopher Daniels and Darius Carter are the only two time winners.